thoughtworks/twde-datalab/README.md

 Each step has a correspondingly named .py file except training and predicting which are put together in an algorithm-specific file such as decision_tree.py.

-We provide two functioning machine learning models: a simple decision tree.
+We provide two functioning machine learning models: a simple decision tree and a time series forecasting model.
 Check out the [description for our decision tree pipeline](https://github.com/ThoughtWorksInc/twde-datalab/blob/master/decision_tree_overview.md) for details about our implementation.

-Decision trees are one of the simplest algorithms to use, which is why we've chosen it for our first approach.
-More complex variations of decision trees can be used to combate the downsides of decision trees, which maybe you, dear reader, would like to try out for us?

-At the end of the day, we chose to start with a decision tree because it is relatively light weight, it handles categorical and numerical data well, and it is robust against co-linearity, which our data has a lot of at the moment.

 ## Getting Started
 This project expects Python 3 to be used.
 The easiest way to get Python 3 is by using [Anaconda](https://www.anaconda.com/download).